IT-Learning-Consulting/warhammer-mcp/README.md

 ## Module Settings

-In Foundry VTT, go to **Module Settings > Foundry MCP Bridge** to configure:
+In Foundry VTT, go to **Module Settings > Warhammer MCP** to configure:

 ### Connection Settings
-- **Enable MCP Bridge**: Toggle the connection on/off without disabling the module
+- **Enable Warhammer MCP**: Toggle the connection on/off without disabling the module
 - **Server Host**: IP address of the MCP server (default: `localhost`)
 - **Server Port**: Port for communication (default: `31415`)
 - **Auto-Reconnect**: Automatically reconnect if connection is lost